ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 </figure>

-We reached ABC at 10:30 AM after leaving and wrapping up tents at base camp past 8 AM.
+We reached ABC at 10:30 AM after leaving and wrapping up tents at base camp.
 After some stretching exercises, we started pitching our tents.
 We erected volleyball net and a stone shelter where kitchen staff could heat water for us.
 Everybody was entitled for one hot bottle of water every morning and evening for drinking purposes at base camp and